Python List Data Structure

 # Accessing elements by index

-In the example above, we accessed the first element ("apple") and the second element ("banana") of the list using their indices.
+In the example above, we accessed the first element ("earth") and the second element ("mars") of the list using their indices.

 2. Accessing with Negative Indexing